The Fruit of Grisaia: Music

+For the Grisaia: Phantom Trigger television series, the opening theme song is "Zero Ignition" performed by Mao Uesugi, while the ending theme song is "Dandelion" performed by Yoshino Nanjō.

 Reception

 In the 2011 Moe Game Awards, The Fruit of Grisaia was awarded the Grand Prize, as well as the Gold Prizes for Scenario, User's Choice, Theme Song, and True Love.
 The judges highly praised the story for its balancing of seriousness with comedy.
 The PlayStation Portable version sold 3,700 units in the first week, making it the second best-selling PSP title in Japan that week.
-Famitsu rated it 30 out of 40.

 Operation Rainfall rated The Fruit of Grisaia a score of 5/5, with reviewer Chris Melchin writing that "[if you] like visual novels and romance, I see no reason not to check out The Fruit of Grisaia if you haven’t already."